 For journal articles, the format consists of the following, in order:

-There are two kinds of books you're likely to use; we'll call them "regular books" and "edited collections."
+There are two kinds of books you're likely to use; I'll call them "regular books" and "edited collections."
 A "regular book" has a single author or set of authors for the whole book.
 It counts a single reference for the term paper.
 A regular book is cited the same as a journal article, except instead of the journal, volume and page numbers, you give the publisher and the publisher's city.
 Do not abbreviate book titles.
 "Edited collections" have one or more editors for the whole book, but each chapter has a different author or authors.
 Each chapter that you cite counts as a separate reference for the term paper.
 You cite a book chapter the same as a journal article, except instead of the journal, volume and page numbers, you give the pages, the editors of the book, the title of the book, publisher and city.

 Web pages can be tricky to cite, as it's often not clear what the author, title, and year are.
 Follow the format shown below as best you can, and don't worry if you're not exactly sure you're right; unlike journal articles and books, I won't be very picky about how you cite web pages.
 Remember that while you should cite web pages that you use as sources, they don't count towards the minimum number of references needed for the paper.

 Here are some examples of citation format: